Len42/Synth/modules/VCO-2131/calibration.md

 - Middle note with +5V CV input, e.g. C5 or A5.
 If the +5V is not precise (e.g. it’s from a voltage regulator), calculate the frequency corresponding to the actual measured voltage.
 - High note with +10 CV input, e.g. C10 or A10.
 If the +10V is not precise, calculate the frequency corresponding to the actual measured voltage.

+Other appropriate voltages may be used instead of 5V and 10V.

 Examples:

 <table>